NSE, BSE dissolve tie-ups with Foreign ExchangeMarch 12, 2018

-The export of domestic financial markets to overseas platforms had been the matter for concern for the Securities and Exchange Board of India (SEBI) as well as the government, and the latest move is meant to assuage their trepidation.
+The export of domestic financial markets to overseas platforms had been a matter of concern for the Securities and Exchange Board of India (SEBI) as well as the government, and the latest move is meant to assuage their trepidation.

 “We are trying to consolidate liquidity in the market.
 There are enough avenues available in India for investors who trade in domestic stocks and indices on overseas platforms,” said Vikram Limaye, managing director and chief executive officer, NSE.
 “It will impact our revenues, but it will not be materially high,” he added.

-Dubai and Singapore have been preferred trading location among overseas investors for their low-cost structure unlike India, where traders are obliged to pay securities transaction tax and capital gains tax.
+Dubai and Singapore have been preferred trading locations among overseas investors for their low-cost structure unlike India, where traders are obliged to pay securities transaction tax and capital gains tax.

 ‘For various reasons, the volumes in derivatives trading based on Indian securities, including indices, have reached large proportions in some foreign jurisdictions, resulting in migration of liquidity from India, which is not in the best interest of Indian markets,’ stated the press release by the exchange.

-Domestic exchange such as Nifty and Sensex will no longer be able to license their indices, for the launch of offshore derivatives.
-The exchange also has the use of market data feeds to avoid creation of new products for derivatives trading based on domestic stocks in overseas markets.
+Domestic exchanges such as Nifty and Sensex will no longer be able to license their indices, for the launch of offshore derivatives.
+The exchange also has the use of market data feeds to avoid the creation of new products for derivatives trading based on domestic stocks in overseas markets.